gulkily/arkos/frontend/README.md

 ## Style + quality guidelines

 Before submitting your pull request, please do the following checks.
-It’s a good idea to do some or all of these before every commit too.
-The first three could potentially go into GitHub Actions, but we haven’t done that yet.
+The first three will also be run by GitHub Actions.

 - Reformat everything using `npx prettier **/* --write`.
 - Lint everything using `npx eslint **/*`.
 The output should be empty; if not, you should fix the issue(s) identified.